qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 **Add Features policies**

-When adding new features, fields offer additional policies that control how their initial values are populated.
-These apply only to the :guilabel:`When adding features` operation and determine whether the field reuses the value last entered during the current editing session.
+These policies apply :guilabel:`When adding features`:

 Available options are: